Updated for 2023

 6333 W. 3rd St., Los Angeles, CA 90036

-The Original Farmers Market invites families to its annual Fall Festival on Saturday, October 22 and Sunday, October 23rd.
-The festivities include a petting zoo, live entertainment, kids’ crafts, and more.
-Check the website for a schedule of the weekend’s events.
+The Original Farmers Market invites families to its annual Fall Festival on Saturday, October 21st and Sunday, October 22nd.
+The festivities include a petting zoo, live entertainment, kids’ crafts, fall-themed games, and more.
+Check the website for more information as it becomes available.

 Pacific Community Center